micmejia/bible-dump/NKJV/Joshua/Josh 5.md

 ## The Commander of the Army of the Lord

 ###### 13
 And it came to pass, when Joshua was by Jericho, that he lifted his eyes and looked, and behold, a Man stood opposite him with His sword drawn in His hand.
-And Joshua went to Him and said to Him, "_Are_ You for us or for our adversaries?"
+And Joshua went to Him and said to Him, "Are You for us or for our adversaries?"

 ###### 14
-So He said, "No, but _as_ Commander of the army of the Lord I have now come."
+So He said, "No, but as Commander of the army of the Lord I have now come."
 And Joshua fell on his face to the earth and worshiped, and said to Him, "What does my Lord say to His servant?"

 ###### 15
-Then the Commander of the Lord's army said to Joshua, "Take your sandal off your foot, for the place where you stand _is_ holy."
+Then the Commander of the Lord's army said to Joshua, "Take your sandal off your foot, for the place where you stand is holy."
 And Joshua did so.